 ART21 is an award-winning nonprofit that specializes in film and digital content about contemporary art.
 They provide unparalleled close-ups of artists and their work, and they have a television broadcast series on PBS titled Art in the Twenty-First Century.
-Their expert footage and screening guides combine to create a potent tool for teaching.
+Their expert footage and screening guides combine to create potent and free resources for art teachers.

 The MCA offers free workshops for K-12 Illinois students and teachers, where they encourage the exploration and reflection of ideas that lie at the heart of contemporary art.
 Teachers will also find a community of local art teachers and MCA Education staff that makes it a one-stop spot for curricula and professional development.
 Chicagoans can check out the MCA’s free-for-families hypertext workshop on Saturday, November 9th!